ShvaykaD/thingsboard.github.io/_includes/docs/mqtt-broker/reference/1m-throughput-p2p-performance-test.md

 ### Conclusion

-Across all three tests, TBMQ demonstrated linear scalability and efficient resource utilization.
-As the workload increased from 200,000 to 600,000 msg/sec, the system ensured reliable message delivery and maintained sufficiently low latency, remaining within acceptable bounds for point-to-point messaging scenarios.
+Across all five tests, TBMQ demonstrated linear scalability and efficient resource utilization.
+As the workload increased from 200,000 to 1,000,000 msg/sec, the system ensured reliable message delivery and maintained sufficiently low latency, remaining within efficient bounds for point-to-point messaging scenarios.

 These capabilities make TBMQ a dependable solution for IoT use cases requiring high-performance one-to-one communication with guaranteed delivery.
 While we plan to explore further optimizations to enhance performance, TBMQ has proven its suitability for high-throughput scenarios.